High Country Beer Fest welcomes back patrons, vendors at 2021 event

 WATAUGA — Beer fans were greeted with a welcome sight on Aug.
-28 with vendors of the 2021 High Country Beer Fest at the Watauga County fairgrounds.
+28: vendors of the 2021 High Country Beer Fest at the Watauga County fairgrounds.

-Thirty-five breweries gave out 2 oz. samples of their best drinks to the hundreds of festival goers that attended the 2021 event.
+Thirty-five breweries gave out 2 oz. samples of their best drinks to the hundreds of festivalgoers who attended the 2021 event.

-To gain entrance into the festival, patrons had to show a negative COVID-19 test or show proof of vaccination.
+To gain entrance into the festival, patrons had to have a negative COVID-19 test or show proof of vaccination.

 Parker said it felt good to be back in person after the festival was moved to a more virtual version last year.
 This was the 14th annual High Country Beer Festival.